varistov/MrKatze_bot/COMMANDS.md

-trigger_public_notes - Trigger if everyone can access your notes via private message. trigger_bots - Trigger if other bots are tolerated in your group. trigger_filters - Trigger if filters are enabled in your group. version - Show the version of the Bot. mute - Mute a user for 60 minutes.
+trigger_public_notes - Trigger if everyone can access your notes via private message. trigger_bots - Trigger if other bots are tolerated in your group. trigger_filters - Trigger if filters are enabled in your group. filters - Show filter list. add_filter - Add a filter and message to the list.
+You can also reply to a message and specify the filtername. delete_filter - Delete a filter from the list. version - Show the version of the Bot. mute - Mute a user for 60 minutes.
 You can specify the user_id, or reply to the user you want to mute. about - Show about info.